Love Island: Beyond the Villa

 Love Island: Beyond the Villa is an American reality television series that premiered on Peacock on July 13, 2025.
-The series is a spin-off show of Love Island USA.
-Season one of the series followed the lives of the Love Island USA season 6 contestants while the second season will follow the cast of Love Island USA season 7.
+The series is a spinoff show of Love Island USA.
+Season one of the series followed the lives of the Love Island USA season 6 contestants while the second season followed the cast of Love Island USA season 7.
 The show featured the contestants living their lives as they deal with new careers, changing friendships, and sudden fame.

 Production

 In April 2025, it was announced that Peacock greenlit a new spinoff consisting of the season 6 islanders.
 The show premiered on July 13, 2025, and followed the islanders as they chase their dreams, explore new relationships, and face the realities of fame, without the villa walls.
-The cast included JaNa Craig, Aaron Evans, Miguel Harichi, Leah Kateb, Kaylor Martin, Connor Newsum, Serena Page, Kenny Rodriguez, Olivia Walker, and Kendall Washington.
-Other former islanders made appearances as well.
+The cast included JaNa Craig, Aaron Evans, Miguel Harichi, Leah Kateb, Kaylor Martin, Connor Newsum, Serena Page, Kenny Rodriguez, Olivia Walker, and Kendall Washington with other former islanders making appearances.

-In November 2025, the spinoff was renewed for a second season this time consisting of the season 7 islanders.
-The show is expected to being production in late 2025.
+In November 2025, the spinoff was renewed for a second season, this time consisting of the season 7 islanders.
+The show began production in late 2025.

+In July 2026, following the season 8 finale, the show was renewed for a third season.